Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK: Model initialization

-The initial population size is given by the parameter $\alpha_{initialPop}$, cf. Section \ref{sec:parametersdata:parameters}.
-The matrix $M$, defined in Equation \ref{eq:M}, provides a stochastic ad-hoc estimate of the initial population $P(t_0)$ distribution within the UK as well as the initial set of given houses $H(t_0)$.
-That is, the initial population size of a town $w \in W$ is approximated by
+The initial population size is given by the parameter $\alpha_{initialPop}$, cf.\ Section \ref{sec:model:parameters}.
+The matrix $M$ and assumption \sassnum{\ref{ass:space:houseInArbitraryTown}} provide together a stochastic ad-hoc estimate of the initial population distribution within the UK.
+That is, the initial population size of a town $w \in W$ is estimated as

 where 48 is the number of nonzero entries in $M$.